jifalops/setup_dev_machine/README.md

 requires having ssh setup with the proper keys.
 I have found it very helpful to keep my `.ssh/` directory as a top level folder in Chrome and "share it with Linux".
 This may be ill advised, but it helps save time.
-Then after creating a container, run `cp -r /mnt/chromeos/MyFiles/.ssh ~/` so that I have access to my repos.
+Then after creating a container, run `cp -r /mnt/chromeos/MyFiles/.ssh ~/ && chmod 400 ~/.ssh/id_rsa` so that I have access to my repos.

 > On Chrome 76 beta channel, sharing with Linux is buggy for secondary VMs, but seems consistent when using the termina VM.